 To make this recipe, I used…

-- about 3 1/2 pounds bone-in chicken pieces , or about 2 1/2 pounds boneless chicken pieces
+- 3 1/2 pounds pounds bone-in chicken pieces

 - 1/2 cup creamy almond butter